Compliancemaj 06, 2026

 Trademark rights are acquired in two ways.
 One is by being the first to use the mark in commerce.
 The other is to apply for federal or state trademark registration.

 Federal registration means that you file an application with the USPTO.
 A trademark provides certain benefits beyond those provided by common law, such as creating a nationwide presumption that the trademark is valid and giving you the right to use the trademark nationwide.
-It also enables you to bring a trademark infringement suit in federal court and allows the recovery of treble damages and costs under certain circumstances.
+It also enables you to bring a trademark infringement suit to a federal court and allows the recovery of significant damages and costs.

-Once a trademark is granted, certain filings are required to maintain registration, including renewals and declarations that the mark is still being used.
-Trademark protection can also be lost if the mark is abandoned, improperly licensed, improperly assigned or becomes generic.
+Once a trademark is registered, certain filings are required to maintain registration, including renewals and declarations that the mark is still being used.
+Trademark protection can also be lost if the mark is abandoned, improperly licensed, improperly assigned, or becomes generic.

 A trusted adviser familiar with trademark law can help you if you decide to take steps to protect your company’s trademark rights.

-How can I see if a business name is taken?
+How to see if a business name is taken

 There are several ways to research the availability of a business name.

-The first is to conduct a trademark search.
-The USPTO website electronic search system is a quick and easy way to do this.
+2. Conduct a trademark search.
+The USPTO's trademark search tool is a quick and easy way to do this.
 Don’t overlook this step because a failure to check existing trademarks could result in an infringement lawsuit.

-Next, conduct a legal entity name search via the Office of the Secretary of State or Corporations Division website in the state where you plan to form your business.
-You can also use State Name Check tools to see whether a name is available.
+3. Conduct a legal entity name search via the Office of the Secretary of State or Corporations Division website in the state where you plan to form your business.

 Keep in mind, a name check simply tells you that the name is available at the moment you perform the check.
 It does not “hold” the name for you or guarantee that you’ll have it.
 If there will be a period before you are ready to submit your incorporation or formation documents, consider taking advantage of a name reservation.